 Chicken in Coconut Milk with Lemongrass

-All the ingredients in the name of this recipe called out to me: Chicken in Coconut Milk with Lemongrass.
-The rest of the ingredients listed had my mouth watering: cilantro, garlic, green onions, butter, leafy greens, dried anise, and a bit of stick cinnamon.
+The ingredients in the name of this recipe called out to me.
+I like everything in Chicken in Coconut Milk with Lemongrass!
+Even the ingredients that weren’t in the title sounded good.
+Cilantro, garlic, green onions, butter, leafy greens, dried anise, and cinnamon?
+Yes, please!
 The author doesn’t list it under a particular type of cuisine, but it has a Thai feel to it.
 My husband prefers boneless, skinless chicken breasts, so I rarely get to roast an entire chicken.
 I had no idea what I was missing!

 Our piece about Jamie Oliver’s chicken in milk got me thinking about other possibilities for cooking a whole chicken in milk — what could be easier than filling a pot with liquid and spices, turning on the heat, and walking away until what’s left is the most succulent fall-off-the-bone bird?